Eighth Street–New York University station

-The Eighth Street–New York University station (sometimes shortened as 8th Street–NYU) is a local station on the New York City Subway's BMT Broadway Line.
+The Eighth Street–New York University station (also known as 8th Street–NYU) is a local station on the New York City Subway's BMT Broadway Line.
 Located at the intersection of Eighth Street and Broadway in Greenwich Village, Manhattan, it is served by the R train at all times except late nights, the W train on weekdays, the N train during late nights and weekends, and the Q train during late nights.
+It serves the main campus of New York University.